-Codes adopted by the
+Codes adopted by the Office

-- (2) In particular, any code adopted pursuant to this section may contain procedures governing end-user billing practices, including requirements regarding - - (a) timeliness; - (b) clarity; - (c) accuracy; and - (d) the identification of any dedicated charge. - 57.
-The Office may produce Consumer Codes of practice which will serve as the minimum guidelines to govern the relationship between the sectoral providers and their customers.
+- 56. (1) The Office may adopt, modify or revoke codes specifying the obligations of sectoral providers, or of any category of sectoral provider, in the conduct of their businesses. - (2) In particular, any code adopted pursuant to this section may contain procedures governing end-user billing practices, including requirements regarding - (a) timeliness; - (b) clarity; - (c) accuracy; and - (d) the identification of any dedicated charge.